alvinchong-sf/google-cloud-associate-cloud-engineer/notes/notes07.md

 -  Host is available in a Zone
 -  Multi-tenant host or Sole-tenant node

+### How To quickly launch multiple copies of your instance to handle this traffic
+1. Create a snapshot of your instances bootdisk
+2. Use the snapshot to create a custom image
+3. Use the custom images to launch new instances.

 ## Machine Configuration
 1. Cores(vCPU) and Memory
     1. Many machine types - General, compute, memory